Federal skilled workers: Assessing applications against minimum requirements

 If a professional body has been designated for the primary occupation specified in the application, the applicant must submit a completed foreign diploma, certificate or credential relevant to that occupation and the equivalency assessment (ECA report) issued by the designated professional body establishing that the completed foreign diploma, certificate or credential is equivalent to the completed Canadian educational credential required to practise that occupation in at least one of the provinces in which the equivalency assessments issued by this professional body are recognized.

-Note: Only reports issued by a CIC-designated organization or institution will be accepted as an equivalency assessment for the purpose of a federal skilled worker class application.
+Note: Only reports issued by an IRCC-designated organization or institution will be accepted as an equivalency assessment for the purpose of a federal skilled worker class application.

-In the case of applications received after January 1, 2015, applicants (where applicable) are only required to submit their ECA reference number, not a copy of their assessment.
+Applicants (where applicable) are only required to submit their ECA reference number, not a copy of their assessment.
 Applicants must declare in their Express Entry profile if they have obtained an ECA for their foreign educational credential.
-An ECA report must be less than five years old at the time the Express Entry profile is submitted and upon receipt of the application for permanent residence.
+An ECA report must be less than 5 years old at the time the Express Entry profile is submitted and upon receipt of the application for permanent residence.

 Page details